 What I like about Foundation Communities is that they aren’t just focused on one thing.
 They focus on several aspects of your life.Carmen, Foundation Communities Resident

 By providing housing coupled with on-site support services, Foundation Communities enables families — and especially children — to learn, build stability, and progress toward self-sufficiency.

 This approach is critical right now in the midst of Central Texas’s economic boom.
 In the last 10 years, average rents in Austin have increased by more than 50%, while the median income has only increased 9%, pushing affordable housing further out of reach for families earning minimum wage.
+This has only been exacerbated in the past couple years by supply chain issues and booming population growth.
 In addition, few young people from lower-earning families are pursuing postsecondary education that could prepare them for financial success.
 Recent data from the Texas Higher Education Board show that only 841 out of 10,000 regional middle school students from low-income backgrounds went on to earn a postsecondary degree.